 Please see instructions in Learning OJS 3.

-You can refer them to the instructions in Learning OJS 3 on how to reset a password when you have forgotten the password.
+You can refer them to the instructions in Learning OJS 3 > Resetting Your Password for instructions on how to reset a password.
 If the user is having issues, please see instructions under Users and Roles > If a User Can’t Log In.

 This is likely a problem with your browser’s privacy settings.
 Our software requires that cookies are enabled in your browser for you to log in.
 You can check the status of your browser cookies here.
 If you aren’t sure how to enable cookies, try selecting a lower security setting, or try a different browser.
 If you are still having problems, report them to the PKP Community Forum.